 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Arley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Arley has few renters and college students.
 But the biggest reason it is quieter in Arley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Arley may be for you.

-The citizens of Arley have a very low rate of college education: just 8.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Arley has a very low overall level of education: only 8.33% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Arley in 2010 was $15,427, which is low income relative to Alabama and the nation.
 This equates to an annual income of $61,708 for a family of four.
 Arley also has one of the higher rates of people living in poverty in the nation, with 31.62% of its population below the federal poverty line.